Neuroscience Graduate Program Handbook

 2. Dissertation Defense

-- Students must have at least one first-author manuscript, based on their Ph.D. dissertation research, published or accepted for publication in a peer-reviewed journal before they defend their dissertation research.
-In the case of joint first- author manuscripts, the manuscript can only fulfill this requirement for one author.
-This requirement should not be misinterpreted to mean that the student is able to defend once they have a first author publication.
+- Students must have two first-author manuscripts, one of which must be based on their Ph.D. dissertation research, published or accepted for publication in a peer-reviewed journal before they defend their dissertation research.
+In the case of joint first-author manuscripts, the manuscript can only fulfill this requirement for one author.
+This requirement should not be misinterpreted to mean that the student is able to defend once they have two first-author publications.
 The decision of when a student has completed the aims for their dissertation rests with the dissertation advisory committee.
-With some research projects, this will result in multiple first author publications.
+With some research projects, this will result in more than two first-author publications.

 - The Dissertation Committee must receive the dissertation at least two weeks prior to the dissertation defense.